teaxyz/chai/package_managers/crates/README.md

 - `TEST`: Runs the loader in test mode when set to true, skipping certain data insertions.
 - `FETCH`: Determines whether to fetch new data from the source when set to true.
 - `FREQUENCY`: Sets how often (in hours) the pipeline should run.
-- `NO_CACHE_DIR`: When set to true, deletes temporary files after processing.
+- `NO_CACHE`: When set to true, deletes temporary files after processing.

 These flags can be set in the `docker-compose.yml` file: